2/19/2025

 Operator

 Thank you.
-Our next question comes from Mahip Mandeloy of Mizzouho.
-Please go ahead Mahip.
+Our next question comes from Maheep Mandeloy of Mizuho.
+Please go ahead, Maheep.

 speaker

-Hey, good morning here from New York and thanks for taking the questions.
-So first we just want to make guidance and clarity on the adjusted EBITDA for the full year.
-You talked about the 41 million coming from the asset sale.
+Hey, good morning here from New York, and thanks for taking the questions.
+Firstly, just on the guidance of clarity on the adjusted EBITDA for the full year, you talked about the $41 million coming from the asset sale.
 Could you just clarify how much of it is coming from the tax benefit?
-And then just to clarify, the tax benefit is mostly the upfront tax and it sales in the US, right?
+And then just to clarify, the tax benefit is mostly the upfront tax credit sales in the U.S., right?
 Or does that include something else as well?
 Thanks.

 speaker